The Good Father – Lessons in Co-parenting

 Perhaps its unsurprising that increasing numbers of gay singles and couples are opting for surrogacy as a route to parenthood.
 While there can be ups and downs in the journey to birth, for those wanting parental responsibility, surrogacy offers a level of certainty that co-parenting cannot.

-Sam Everingham is a gay dad via surrogacy, a writer, public health professional and global expert in family building options.
+Sam Everingham is a gay dad via surrogacy, a writer, public health professional and global expert and director of growing families in family building options.